BlogSecurity

 As your business grows, there are new demands of the security team, like adding additional compliance frameworks, more security questionnaires, or new, advanced requirements from large enterprise customers.

-Step 1: Take inventory
+Step 1: Take inventory of your security processes

 Begin by evaluating the current state of your security program.
-Identify all security tasks your team is responsible for over a typical week, month, and year.
+Identify all security tasks your team is responsible for across a typical week, month, and year.
 Consider the cadence of these tasks, the tools and processes needed to accomplish them, which teams you need to work with, and identify which processes don’t have defined steps.

 Also factor in your organization’s risk and maturity.
 What risks do you need to manage and mitigate?
 Which frameworks can strengthen your organization’s security posture?
 Which important security measures are missing from your current program?